You are here

 You must provide your own materials.
 Generally they are wood products or acrylic.
+Lightweight MDF is the most common choice for site models.
 The maximum horizontal dimensions are 45" x 80" (1,143mm x 2,032mm).
 Sizes of up to 48" x 96" can be cut by prior arrangement.
 The maximum thickness is around 10" (254mm).
 The maximum thickness for 2D cuts is about 3" (75mm).

 The toolpaths are created in Rhino so, generally speaking, you can use any vector file type that Rhino can open.